Respiratory Disease Classification and Biometric Analysis Using Biosignals from Digital Stethoscopes: EXPERIMENTS AND ANALYSIS

 \subsection{Gender recognition}

-Understanding gender differences in medical diagnostics can provide tailored treatment and better health outcomes.
-We have trained an XGBoost binary classifier using the 550 physiological features derived from acoustic stethoscope data aiming to perform gender recognition.
+Understanding sex differences in medical diagnostics can provide customized treatment and better health outcomes.
+We have trained an MLP binary classifier using the 550 physiological features derived from acoustic stethoscope data aiming to perform sex recognition.
 In this experiment, subject 223 was excluded due to the absence of gender label.
-The model achieved an accuracy of 91\% and a F1-score of 89\%, as depicted in Table \ref{tab:classification_results}.
+The model achieved a balanced accuracy of 71\% and a F1-score of 79\%, as depicted in Table \ref{tab:classification_results}.
 This promising outcome suggests that leveraging such physiological features could further refine classification methods for respiratory conditions through the creation of stratified models, or by incorporating gender as a key variable input.
-The results underscore the feasibilty of audio-based recognition of biometric traits to enhance the potential of personalized medical applications.
+The results underscore the feasibility of audio-based recognition of biometric traits to enhance the potential of personalized medical applications.